Garry Peters (gridiron football): BC Lions

 On February 13, 2018, Peters signed with the BC Lions.
 He played in all 18 regular season games where he had a career-high 73 defensive tackles to go along with two interceptions, one sack, and one forced fumble.
 In 2019, Peters again played in all 18 games and had 63 defensive tackles, four interceptions, and one forced fumble.
 He signed a two-year contract extension on February 11, 2020, but did not play that year due to the cancellation of the 2020 CFL season.

 In a shortened 2021 season, Peters played in all 14 regular season games where he recorded 46 defensive tackles and four special teams tackles.
 As a pending free agent, he signed a contract extension on February 1, 2022.
+He played in all 18 regular season games in 2022, where he had 44 defensive tackles, three special team tackles, and five interceptions and was named a CFL All-Star for the first time in his career.

+In 2023, Peters had 51 defensive tackles, two special teams tackles, and four interceptions in 18 regular season games.
+At the end of the season, he was again named a CFL All-Star.

+On January 13, 2025, Peters signed a one-year contract extension to remain with BC for the 2025 season.

+On September 5, 2025, Peters was placed on the Lions' 1-game injured list.
+He rejoined the active roster on September 11, 2025.
+On October 25, 2025, Peters was again placed on the Lions' 1-game injured list, where he remained to end the 2025 CFL regular season.
+He rejoined the active roster on October 31, 2025, in advance of the Western Semifinal game of the 2025 playoffs.